MrGiddy/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * Write a function that prints a string, in reverse, followed by a new line.
 	- Prototype: void print_rev(char *s);

+### 5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
+* Write a function that reverses a string.
+	- Prototype: void rev_string(char *s);

 ### 6. Half the lies they tell about me aren't true
 * Write a function that prints every other character of a string, starting with the first character, followed by a new line.
 	- Prototype: void puts2(char *str);